theznerd/FullSheetCurlingTimer/README.md

   and hog line to hog line) and bi-directional throws without moving hardware.
 - **👨‍👩‍👧‍👦 Multi-viewer support**: allow multiple phones/tablets to connect and view timing data simultaneously.
-- **🌐 Web-based UI**: simple web interface accessible from any modern browser with Web Bluetooth support (e.g., Chrome, Edge) - no cloud services, no complicated Wi-Fi setup for devices.
+- **🌐 Native App**: simple native app accessible from any modern platform with Bluetooth support - no cloud services, no complicated Wi-Fi setup for devices.

 ## Architecture (Multi-viewer)